sagemath/sagewiki_to_gh-2022-10-10/days27.md

 This Sage days will be a bug fix Sage Days, devoted to fixing large numbers of bugs in Sage.

 DATES: January 7 - 13, 2011.
+(We will start working on Jan 7, so if you are buying tickets, feel free to arrive Jan 6.
+Of course, Bug Days are flexible.)
 Some people will show up Jan 9 or 10, due to the AMS/MAA meeting.

 LOCATION: Seattle